ieeedistill/ieeedistill.github.io/_pages/call_for_paper.md

 ## Important Dates

-- **Submission Begins:** June 1, 2025
+- **Submission Begins:** July 1, 2025
-- **Submission Deadline:** August 1, 2025 (AoE)
+- **Submission Deadline:** August 1, 2025
 - **Notification of Acceptance:** August 28, 2025
 - **Camera-Ready Due:** September 10, 2025
 - **Workshop Date:** November 14, 2025

+## Topics

-## Topics of Interest
+Topics of interest include, but are not limited to:

-We invite submissions on:

 - Privacy-preserving techniques for LLMs in distributed environments
 - Federated learning with LLMs: challenges and solutions
 - Differential privacy in decentralized LLM applications
+- Trustworthy and explainable LLM-based decision-making
+- Adversarial attacks and defenses in distributed LLM systems
+- Watermarking and integrity verification for robust LLMs
+- Robustness evaluation of LLMs under distribution shift
-- Synthetic data for instruction tuning (special theme)
+- Cross-domain and cross-institutional data governance for LLMs
-- Robustness, generalization, and theoretical frameworks
-- Interpretability, evaluation, and specialized applications
+- Scalable LLM inference in edge and IoT-based systems
+- Secure aggregation and compression of LLM outputs
-- Risks, safety, and fairness in open models
+- Benchmarking privacy, security, and trust in LLM-powered applications
+- Case studies and real-world implementations of secure distributed LLMs